 Experience and research on people's perception of mechanical wind effects has shown that if the wind speed levels are exceeded for more than 20% of the time, the activity level would be judged to be uncomfortable by most people.
-For instance, if wind speeds of 14 km/h were exceeded for more than 20% of the time, most pedestrians would judge that location to be too windy for sitting or more sedentary activities.
+For instance, if a mean wind speed of 10 km/h was exceeded for more than 20% of the time, most pedestrians would judge that location to be too windy for sitting or more sedentary activities.
 Similarly, if 30 km/h at a location were exceeded for more than 20% of the time, walking or less vigorous activities would be considered uncomfortable.
 As most of these criteria are based on subjective reactions of a population to wind forces, their application is partly based on experience and judgment.